*Certified candidates will be sent a link to self-schedule their time for the Entry Level Assessment at a later date.

 Must meet all of the following age requirements:

-Must be 20 years old in order to take the entry-level examination.
+Must be 20 years old in order to take the entry-level assessment.

 Must be 21 years old on or before the day of completion of the Dayton Police Academy.